LitzN/KetoMeals/README.md

 ### __Testing Functionality and Responsive design__

 #### __Site Wide Features__
+* __Navigation bar__ : to test this I manually pressed each link on the nagivation page, both as an anonymous used and as an existing user as the links avaliable are different.
+I did this on both large screen version of the site and mobile to ensure the toggle menu was working well.
+    * Functionality: Before logging in:
+        * I clicked on the Register link which led to the registration page.
+Then I pressed the home link and was taken to the homepage.
+        * I clicked on the Login link which led to the login page.
+From this page I selected the home link and was taken to the homepage.
+    * Functionality: After logging in:
+        * Landed on the my recipes page.
+Pressed the home link and was taken to the homepage.
+        * From the homepage, I selected the my recipes page and was redirected as expected.
+        * Next I selected the add recipe link which led to the correct page when pressed.
+        * Lastly I selected the logout link which led to the login page and displayed a message saying "You have been logged out".
+    * Responsive design:
-* __Navigation bar__ To test navigation bar is functional, I clicked on all navigation links which all led to the named page.
-The toggle button displayed on smaller screen widths opened when selected and led to the correct pages.
+        * The toggle button displayed on smaller screen widths opened when selected and maintained functionality.

+* __Cookware promotion__ : The promotions are featured on the homepage and the my recipes page and use the same template.
+There are 7 products being promoted.
+To test these I found a recipe containing each product and selected it to ensure it led to the correct purchase page as planned.
+I did this from both the homepage and my recipes page.
+    * Functionality: Homepage:
+        * I searched for recipes containing all 7 products in turn, as cookware only appears in the search results.
+         Each opened the relevant product's amazon purchase page in a new tab as expected.
+    * Functionality: Homepage:
-* __Cookware promotion__ I pressed each of the advert links on all the recipes in the "My recipes" and "Home" pages.
+        * I pressed each of the advert links on all the recipes in the "My recipes" pages.
          Each opened the relevant products amazon purchase page in a new tab as expected.
+    * Responsive Design:
-Images resized on smaller device screen width to maintain advert appearance.
+        *Images resized on smaller device screen width to maintain advert appearance.

 #### __Homepage__
-* __Meal Type selector buttons__ I tested each of these buttons by pressing them and checking results which appeared were for the correct meal type.
+* __Meal Type selector buttons__: were tested by selecting and checking in the database if the meal type matched that on the recipe.
+    * Functionality:
+        * I pressed on the snack button: The recipies which appeared where checked in the database and all had the 'snack' meal type.
+            There were no recipes in the database with the snack meal type which did not appear when the button was pressed.
+        * I pressed on the main meal button: The recipe results below changed and all recipes displayed were checked in the database to to ensure they had the 'main' meal type.
+There were no other recipes with this meal type that did not appear when the button was pressed.
+        * I pressed on the dessert button: The recipes results were again updated and now displayed new recipes which when checked in the database all had the 'dessert' meal type.
+There were no other recipies in the database with the dessert type which did not show up.
+    * Responsive Design:
+        * Buttons image resized on smaller screen widths.
+On mobile screens the buttons were arranged two in a row with the third appearing below, instead of all appearing in a line as with tablet and laptop views.

 * __Meal Type results__ are displayed through cards with an expandable section for the recipe.
+Cards were created through a template so to test them I clicked on the toggle for one recipe of each type to ensure the correct data was displaying.
+    * Functionality: as anonymous user:
+        * Snack results: I pressed the toggle button on the right which bought up the recipe name, ingredients and instructions. when the caret down button at the top was selected the recipe was hidden and the recipe image reappeared.
+        * Main results: I pressed the toggle button on the recipe and the expected details appeared.
+Button to hide recipe worked.
+        * Dessert results: I pressed the toggle button on a recipe and the details were shown.
+The toggle button hid the recipe when pressed.
+    * Functionality: as logged in user:
+        * I clicked on a snack recipe created by the user and the relevant details appeared.
+I clicked on another recipe not created by the user, favourite button appeared at the end as expected.
+When pressed, I was redirected to the users my recipes page where a message displayed saying "Favourite saved" and the recipe appeared in full in the User's favourites section.
+        * I repeated this proccess for recipes in the main and dessert results, all produced the same results.
+    * Responsive Design:
-As cards were created through a template I clicked on the toggle for one recipe of each type to ensure the correct data was displaying.
-Google developer tools were used to ensure page styling adjusted with screen widths, on smaller screens cards are stacked instead of two appearing on a row.
+        * Google developer tools were used to ensure page styling adjusted with screen widths, on smaller screens cards are stacked instead of two appearing on a row.

 * __Search bar__ was tested by searching for the words "stevia" and "tomato" as they appear in several recipes.
+    * Functionality:
+        * Typed stevia in the search bar: Two recipes appeared, which all featured the word in the ingredients.
+        * Without clearing the result, I typed 'lemon' which is present in only one of the stevia containing recipes and pressed search, only the one desert recipe containing the words 'stevia' and 'lemon' was displayed.
+        * I pressed the reset button which refreshed the page and cleared the old results.
+I typed tomato in the search bar and results consisted of
-All recipes containing the words were displayed.
-One featured the word exclusively in the recipe name and the others were ingredients.
+         2 recipes featured the word in the title and the last only in ingredients.
+    * Responsive Design:
+        *  I used google developer tools to view the search bar in different screen sizes.
+         The length of the input field is resized in mobile, tablet and laptop views to fit nicely in the container.

+* __Search results__ made up of a collapsible list, containing cookware promotions.
+To test I ensured all recipes displayed opened when pressed, contained the correct information and functional buttons relevant to the user.
+    * Functionality: Anonymous user
+        * I searched for the word tomato.
+I selected the first result and the full recipe appeared.
+The cookware promotion was visible and functional and had relevant products.
+    * Functionality: Logged in user
+        * I searched for the word tomato.
+I selected the first result and the full recipe appeared.
+The recipe was from a different user and so a favourite button appeared.
+When pressed led me to the logged in users my recipes page with the message "Favourite saved" and the recipe appearing in the user's favourites section.
+The cookware promotion was visible and functional.
+        * I cleared the result and searched for a recipe created by the logged in user.
+When opened the correct information and cookware promotion appeared.
+The recipe also contained an edit and delete button.
+Edit button when pressed redirected to the editing page for the recipe with the form prefilled.
+Delete button when pressed led back to the homepage with a message displayed saying "Recipe deleted".
+I checked the database to ensure the recipe had been deleted succesfully.
+    * Responsive Design:
-* __Search results__ collapsible list results all open when clicked on to display the correct recipe and cookware promotions.
-Using google developer tools, I checked whether images and text resized to fit well in smaller screen widths.
+        * Using google developer tools, I checked whether images and text resized to fit well in smaller screen widths.

 ### **Register Page**
 * __Image background__ was checked in developer tools, image covers looks good and covers the view on all screen sizes.